Alex - stock.adobe.com

 The 5 essential HTTP methods in RESTful API development

-This often comes from misunderstanding and misuse, so it's important to review the HTTP API methods and understand how to use them appropriately on resources, as well as resource collections.
-Let's take a quick look at the main difference between resources and resource collections, and then examine the five fundamental HTTP methods those involved with RESTful API development should know.
+Let's take a quick look at the main difference between resources and resource collections, and then examine the five fundamental HTTP methods those involved with RESTful API development should know, along with four additional methods that might be useful in more specialized applications.

 HTTP resources vs. resource collections

-An HTTP resource is comparable to a data file: Developers can read and update the resource's contents, and it is hosted on a server and addressable via a URL.
-A resource collection is a set of related resources that can be viewed as a set of related files.
-The methods we examine in this piece can operate on resources, resource collections or both.
+An HTTP resource is comparable to a data file: Developers can read and update the resource's contents, and it is hosted on a server and addressable using a URL.
+A resource collection is a set of related resources similar to a set of related files.

 The relationship between the resources within a collection hinges on the software that supports the collection -- specifically, that software's implementation.
-The files can be concatenated, arranged in a tree or ordered in any other number of ways.
 If the implementations don't assign some dictated order to client behavior, the resulting multiplicity can create mismatches and cause applications to break.

 Method 1: POST

 POST is the only RESTful API HTTP method that primarily operates on resource collections.
 When creating a subordinate resource in a collection, applying POST to the parent resource prompts it to create a new resource, associate it with the proper hierarchy and return a dedicated URL for later reference.
-However, keep in mind that POST is not idempotent; you can't use this method more than once and expect a consistent outcome or result.
+However, remember that POST is not idempotent; using this method more than once will lead to inconsistent outcomes or results.

-A significant benefit of POST is that it enables developers to explicitly define resources.
+A significant benefit of POST is that it enables developers to define resources explicitly.
 This feature helps prevent teams from accidentally creating subordinate resources that pollute code, muddy references and cause applications to experience problems.

 Method 2: PUT